 Your cat's diet will be integral to this, as this is probably the single most important factor in promoting and sustaining a healthy weight.
 It is not just the amount that is imperative to get right, but the type of food and number of times per day your cat should eat.

-Cats require a good daily dose of vitamins D and E, a source of Omega 6 and a balanced intake of minerals.
+Cats in Stafford require a good daily dose of vitamins D and E, a source of Omega 6 and a balanced intake of minerals.
 When choosing cat food, be sure to read the packaging to ensure the nutritional requirements are met, whether the food is wet or dry.
 Cats can be fussy eaters so you may have to try a variety of options to see which one suits your cat’s needs the best.

 Quench their thirst